Damien Harris Player Prop Bets for NFL Week 8 | New England vs. Los Angeles 10/31/2021

 Matchup vs. Los Angeles

-- Against the Chargers, Harris has racked up 80 rushing yards in his only career matchup, 8.5 more yards than his over/under in Sunday's game.
+- In his one career matchup against the Chargers, Harris finished with 80 rushing yards, 8.5 more yards than his over/under in Sunday's game.

-- Harris did not have a touchdown run in that outing against the Chargers.
+- Harris did not have a touchdown run in that game against the Chargers.

-- In terms of defending against the run, the Chargers are 32nd in the league, giving up 162.5 yards per game.
+- Allowing 162.5 rushing yards per game, the Chargers have the worst run defense in the league.

-- This season the Chargers are ranked 22nd in the league in rushing touchdowns allowed (eight).
+- The Patriots are up against the NFL's 22nd-ranked D when it comes to rushing TDs conceded (eight this year).

 Recent Performances